Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Data generation

-In \cref{fig:evolution-data}, the dissipation rate peaks at the beginning of the warm-up period.
-This occurs because the simplified initial spectrum assumes an inertial range with constant logarithmic slope across all wavenumbers, including near the Kolmogorov scale where viscous effects dominate.
-The initial drop in dissipation reflects depletion of this excess high-wavenumber energy.
+In \cref{fig:evolution-data}, the dissipation rate peaks at the start of the warm-up.
+This occurs because the simplified initial spectrum assumes an inertial-range slope across all wavenumbers, including near the Kolmogorov scale where viscous effects dominate; the initial drop in dissipation reflects the depletion of this excess high-wavenumber energy.
 In \cref{fig:spectrum-data}, the Kolmogorov scales are resolved by DNS but not by LES.
-The forced shells span scales approximately $100$ times larger than the Kolmogorov scale, while the filtered DNS spectrum decays at scales roughly $10$ times larger than the Kolmogorov scale.
+For the run shown, the rescaled shells span scales approximately $100$ times larger than the Kolmogorov scale, while the filtered DNS spectrum decays at scales roughly $10$ times larger than the Kolmogorov scale.